lars-3010/mcp-context-forge/plugins/external/llmguard/README.md

 2. Suppose you are using the following combination of plugin configuration in `mcp-context-forge/plugins/external/llmguard/resources/plugins/config.yaml`

 3. Once, the above config has been set to `mcp-context-forge/plugins/external/llmguard/resources/plugins/config.yaml`.
-Run `make build` and `make start` to start the llmguardplugin server.
+Run `task build` and `task start` to start the llmguardplugin server.

 4. Add the following to `plugins/config.yaml` file